eugenioLopezRamos/slika-photography/README.md

 - Lazy load images
 - Optimizing images w/ imagemagick + frontend
+- Convert all dev machine images and S3 images to new formats (just batch the converter on the dirs)
 - scrollbar click to take to that point
 - **SCRAPPED** Make scrollbar fadeout + disappear, then reappear when moved or its area clicked - I think it'd look weird/would be annoying.
 Scrapping this idea.
 - Use css height instead of the animation thingy on contact tab mobile (turned em units into % and vh's)